Getting to Know Your Neighborhood: Davis Square

 Eating, shopping, and hanging out in one of the Boston area’s hippest spots

-The city of Somerville has undergone a major transformation in the past 35 years.
+The city of Somerville has undergone a major transformation in the past 40 years.
 It was once a strictly blue-collar community of triple-deckers, but housing prices have soared, especially with plans for an extension of the MBTA Green Line.
 Nowhere are its changing fortunes more apparent than in Davis Square, in the northwest section.
-The square abuts the Powder House Square, Magoun Square, and Spring Hill neighborhoods and is a stone’s throw from Tufts University.
-Easily accessible on the Red Line, Davis Square is one of the city’s most vibrant neighborhoods, filled with sleek bars, restaurants offering every imaginable cuisine, and a thriving cultural scene.
+The square abuts the Powder House Square, Porter Square, and Spring Hill neighborhoods, and is a stone’s throw from Magoun Square and Tufts University.
+Easily accessible on the Red Line, Davis Square is one of the city’s most vibrant neighborhoods, filled with sleek bars, restaurants offering a wide variety of cuisine options, and a thriving cultural scene.

-No matter where on the timeline your finger stops, Davis Square—fed by five asphalt tributaries—is now a crackling ball of artistic, entrepreneurial, and culinary energy, with a blend of mom-and-pops, hip eateries, quirky shops, public art, one of the area’s oldest movie theaters, and a pulsating nightlife.
+No matter where on the timeline your finger stops, Davis Square is now a crackling ball of artistic, entrepreneurial, and culinary energy, with a blend of mom-and-pop shops, hip eateries, quirky shops, public art, one of the area’s oldest movie theaters, and a pulsating nightlife.
 Consider taking the T, especially if you’re going on a weekend.
 Parking is scarce.

 Rosebud American Kitchen & Bar